MikeBrixia/Unity-Behavior-Tree/Documentation/articles/intro.md

 # Behavior Tree manual

 Welcome to the Behavior Tree manual page!
-In this section you can find informations and guides which will help you get started with the tool.
+In this section you can find information and guides which will help you get started with the tool.
-Manual covers from the general design philosphy to pratical and in depth, step-by-step, tutorials on how to get started.
+Manual covers from general design philosophy to practical and in depth, step-by-step, tutorials on how to get started.

 ## Features